helomafra/GitFav/README.md

 # GitFav
-Liste todos os seus usuários favoritos nesta página!
+List all your favorite users on this page!

 ## 🚀 Tecnologias:
 Esse projeto foi desenvolvido utilizando HTML, CSS e JavaScript

-Utilizado para praticar no JS:
+Used to practice in JS:

-- Assínismo e promises;
+- Asynchronous and promises;
-- Orientação a objetos;
+- Object-oriented programming;
 - Classes;
 - API;
-- Utilização do localStorage.
+- Use of localStorage.